Piemontez/opencvflowdocs/src/docs/en/overview.md

 ![OpenCV-Flow Example](../assets/overview.png)

-You can also create custom, programmable components and add them to the IDE's processing streams.
+It is also possible to create programmable components and add them to the IDE's processing flows.

 ![OpenCV-Flow New Component Example](../assets/new_component.png)